Published:

 Not only are the prices of homes important when it comes to affordability, but so are interest rates.
 A lower interest rate can make it possible to buy a more expensive home that may be impossible during times of higher mortgage rates.

-Today, mortgage rates are higher than they were the same time last year.
-Year-over-year, the rate for a 30-year fixed-rate mortgage increased by 3.38% and now sit at 6.49%, as of the first week of December 2022.
+Today, mortgage rates are lower than they were the same time last year.
+The rate for a 30-year fixed-rate mortgage now sits at 6.30%, as of the week of April 16, 2026.

 If you’re buying real estate to use as a rental property, it’s good business to buy a home in either state.
 People love sales tax and income tax bennies, and there’s no denying that Portland, Oregon, and Seattle, Washington both have beautiful views.
 Vancouver is another in demand metropolitan area in the region, and there are plenty of neighborhoods with terrific schools, public transportation, and other amenities.